 Camille Eddy is a Product Engineer and International Public Speaker.
 She earned her Bachelor of Science degree in Mechanical Engineering from the University of Idaho.
-Camille has given her talk “Recognizing Cultural Bias in AI” across the world, including San Francisco, Washington DC and Budapest; Helping Technical and Non-Technical Project Managers, Founders and Engineering Leads build better products.
+Camille has given talks across the world, including Boise, San Francisco, Washington DC and Budapest; Helping Technical and Non-Technical Project Managers, Founders and Engineering Leads build better products.
 Finally, she coaches women building online platforms, helping them make a profitable business working on their passion.

 My work allows me to create depth and meaning to the design and engineering journey.